This post was updated on June 22, 2024

 Overall Score TWP Semi-Solid Pro-Series Stain: 8.5

-– The TWP Brand of Stains is one of our most commonly used wood stains as we have personally applied it to over 10,000 decks over the past 25+ years as wood restoration contractors.
+The TWP Brand of Stains is one of our most commonly used wood stains as we have personally applied it to over 10,000 decks over the past 25+ years as wood restoration contractors.
 What we like best about the TWP Semi-Solid Stain is that it is easy to apply, will be easy to prep and reapply when the time comes, and holds color very well from the UV.
 We are very excited and look forward to using the TWP Semi-Solid colors.
-Maximum UV protection and a much larger color palette is the top reason we will be offering the TWP Semi-Solid to all of our customers in 2021 and beyond.
+Maximum UV protection and a much larger color palette is the top reason we will offer the TWP Semi-Solid to all our customers in 2024 and beyond.

-Note: We do not use TWP on brand-new wood.
-If applied to wood that is less than 4 months old, it seems to have a difficult time with penetration.
-We find this with many of the stains we have used on new wood.
+My Pro Tip: We do not use TWP on brand-new wood.
+If applied to less than 4 months old wood, it seems to have a difficult time with penetration.
+We find this with many stains we have used on new wood.
 The manufacturer suggests waiting 4-12 months to let the wood weather.
-We strongly suggest that you wait and only apply one coat for wood that is 4-12 months old.
+We strongly suggest that you wait and only apply one coat for 4-12 months old wood.

 Product Information: